sassoftware/devsascom-rest-api-samples/DecisionManagement/treatmentDefinitions.md

 </details>

 ### <a name='CreatingTreatmentDefinition'>Creating a Treatment Definition</a>
-Here is an example of creating a treatment definition.
+Here is an example of how to create a treatment definition.
 </br>

 ```json